 Note: Gray italic letters mean the key is optional.
 For example, you can play only C and B, or you can play C, E, G and B - in both cases a Cmaj7 chord will be detected.
-See table on the next page:
+Have a look at the following table: